cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 Unobserved values also occur from facility non-reporting, uneven rural participation, states that do not report county-level data, and literal zeros reported by Wyoming (converted to missing during ingestion).

-Missing sub-units during spatial roll-ups are handled according to the selected `fill_method`, as described under [Geographic Aggregation](#geographic-aggregation).
+Missing sub-units during spatial roll-ups are handled according to the selected `fill_method`, as described under [Geographic Handling](#geographic-handling).

 ---